Friday, April 04, 2014

 9. 5 Lonnie Chisenhall

-Bench: IF Mike Aviles, IF Elliott Johnson, OF Ryan Raburn, DH Jason Giambi
+Bench: IF Mike Aviles, IF Elliot Johnson, OF Ryan Raburn, DH Jason Giambi

 1. Justin Masterson (R)